TokenSlinger/cb_tokenslinger/README.md

 # Disclaimer
 1. Not associated with CryptoBlades
 2. Just a fan that like to code and play with smart contracts
+3. I am not a Software Engineer.
+I do this is a hobby to learn.